Manchester city centre: Economy

-Manchester City Centre skyline from Werneth Low in 2020.

 Deansgate and Market Street are the centre's principal retail streets and King Street (with high-class shops) and St Ann's Square are known for their specialist fashion and other shops.
 There is also a large indoor shopping mall called the Manchester Arndale Centre.
-Manchester city centre has several large department stores including Marks and Spencer on Market Street, House of Fraser on Deansgate, Harvey Nichols on New Cathedral Street and Selfridges in Exchange Square.
+Manchester city centre has several large department stores including Marks and Spencer on Market Street, House of Fraser (formerly Kendals) on Deansgate, Harvey Nichols on New Cathedral Street and Selfridges in Exchange Square.
 There are many leisure facilities in the city centre including the Printworks, a large facility containing a cinema (including an IMAX screen), numerous bars, clubs and restaurants and also Manchester's first Hard Rock Cafe.
 The Northern Quarter, centred on Oldham Street, is known for its Bohemian atmosphere and independent shops and cafes.

 The landscaping of the city centre has provided several public spaces including Piccadilly Gardens, which incorporates fountains, green spaces, a concrete pavilion designed by Tadao Ando, and a Metrolink station.
 Exchange Square is located near Urbis, formerly an exhibition centre focusing on city life but closed and re-opened in mid-2011 as the National Football Museum.
 Both Piccadilly and Exchange Square are used for screening public events.
 Two of the city centre's oldest buildings, The Old Wellington Inn and Sinclair's Oyster Bar, were dismantled, moved 300 yards and re-erected in 1999 to create the new Shambles Square adjacent to Manchester Cathedral.

 There are a great variety of restaurants in the city centre.
 There are also a good stock of hotels in the city centre which include the Midland, the Hilton within the Beetham Tower, and Kimpton Clocktower.